navikt/kafka-sandbox/README.md

 used for simple detection of message loss or reordering.
 The producer will send messages containing an ever increasing sequence number, and the consumer validates that the messages it receives have the expected next number in the sequence.
-When validation fails it logs errors and increase an error counter, so that it is easy to spot.
+When validation fails it logs errors and increases an error counter, so that it is easy to spot.

 Start the producer: